 It originally had 3 floors; the ground floor was the refectory, the first floor was the dormitory and the top floor was a small chapel.
 There’s some fascinating architectural detail in the refectory.
 The displays of glazed floor tiles and three tombstones of the abbey’s benefactors are wonderful.
 These were discovered in the ruins of the abbey in 1932 by Charles Dewey.
 There are also interesting decorations high up on the walls.
 Leave through the main door, exit through the garden and you’re back in the abbey’s courtyard.
 If you walk along the south side of the refectory you’ll see the remains of a staircase on the far corner of the building.

 Longues sur Mer abbey is located at 17 rue de l’abbaye, 14400 Longues-sur-Mer.
-There’s a car park that is clearly marked from the main road.
+There’s a car park that is clearly marked from the main road and is adjacent.
 Park here and then walk back to the main road through the gate you’ve driven through.
 The buildings adjacent to the car park are private although they belong to the abbey.
 The entrance is via the gatehouse.

 The abbey has been selected to participate in the 2019 heritage lottery for some much-needed restoration funds.
-You can watch the video below to see an aerial view of the abbey.
 But do go and visit in person to experience the calm and serene surroundings as you’re transported back through the centuries.